 Production of Hydroxylamine, done by electrolysis of 50% sulphuric acid and adding 50% nitric acid.
 The chemical formula of hydroxylamine is NH2OH.
 It is easily converted into hydroxylammonium salt when subject to react with hydrochloric acid or sulphuric acid.
-Ammonia with a formula NH3 is base and so when a hydrogen atom is removed and replaced with –OH group it becomes monoacid base it is almost exist in unstable condition.
+Ammonia with a formula NH3 is base and so when a hydrogen atom is removed and replaced with –OH group it becomes monoacid base it almost exists in unstable condition.

 Production of Hydroxylamine

 The process works when current is passed to diaphragm.
-At cathode nascent hydrogen is liberated due to simultaneous addition of nitric acid is fed to cathode compartment.
+At cathode nascent hydrogen is liberated due to simultaneous addition of nitric acid is fed to the cathode compartment.
 The nascent hydrogen thus produced is reacted with incoming HNO3 to form Hydroxylamine by the reaction step:

 HNO3 + 6H → NH2OH + 2H2O

 Hydroxylammonium sulphate is formed when Hydroxylamine is reacted with sulphuric acid present in the diaphragm cell.

 2NH2OH + H2SO4 → [NH3 (OH)]2SO4 [Hydroxylammonium sulphate]

 Hydroxylammonium sulphate is collected from the outlet of cathode section.
 As purification step, the solution is treated with barium chloride to form BaSO4 a precipitate of barium sulphate.
 This will give out the chloride salt of hydroxylamine by:

 [NH3 (OH)]2SO4 + BaSCl2 → 2NH3 (OH)Cl + BaSO4

 Hydroxylamine MSDS common properties: